 10 6791135 Phascogale tapoatafa Brush-tai… Phascogale ta… http… dr650

-, we can add any columns stored in the ALA from the original list.
-For conservation lists, this includes columns like status
+# ℹ 1,054 more rowsAs of galah version 2.1.2, we can also use show_values() to add conservation status columns to our species list.
+By adding the argument all_fields = TRUE, we can add any columns stored in the ALA from the original list.
+For conservation lists, this includes columns like status, sourceStatus and IUCN_Status.

 select(status, sourceStatus, IUCN_equivalent_status,